saberbrasher/saberbrasher.github.io/_pages/resources.md

 <p style="font-size: 18px;">Below you will find a collection of resources that have provided useful over the years, including places to find data, some online handbooks for learning R, and a vague outline of how I break a new/ large project into chunks to make it less overwhelming. </p>

+<hr />

+<h2>Data</h2>

-<p style="font-size: 18px;">For the data section: There are many climate data sources, all in various formats and resolutions, and they are spread out all over the internet.
+There are many climate data sources, all in various formats and resolutions, and they are spread out all over the internet.
 This page could never contain them all, but should be a good resource to start your data digging process.
 I have predominantly organized things by the format most of the data from the source is available in (which determines what skills needed to work with it).
-I'm happy to update this page - let me know if there is something great you think I should add! </p>
+I'm happy to update this page - let me know if there is something great you think I should add!
+In addition to those below,

-<hr />

-<h2>Data</h2>

 <p><h4> No spreadsheets or coding required: </h4></p>
 <div style="height: 225px; overflow: auto; border: 3px double #707070; box-shadow: 0 0 5px rgba(0, 0, 0, 0.5);">